As a business owner, you’re constantly striving to stay on the same page with prospects and clients.

 Did you know that even the smallest changes in terms of copy can trigger major impact on your conversion rates?
 From this point of view, it’s always best to choose your words wisely and stick to a formula that has already proven to be effective.

 Here’s a strange fact that may make you spend a little more time working on your CTAs: sometimes, you can boost your conversions by simply changing one of the words comprised by your calls to action.
 A case study mentioned by Unbounce indicates that a B2B website owner has reported a 38.26% increase in conversions after replacing just one action verb with another.
+This is an older study, but the results hold true today.

 So what does this example actually tell us, aside from the fact that one single word can influence the actions of your prospects in a considerable manner?

 This case study reveals that small tweaks can return amazing results, as long as they are focused on ways to add value to your copy.
 In this particular situation, the term “order” refers to the course of action that the prospect should take, and doesn’t actually highlight the benefit that the user would experience after doing what’s expected of him.
-On the other hand, the term “get” is more focused on the advantages, rewards and satisfaction that a potential client will automatically profit from after responding to a certain CTA.
+On the other hand, the term “get” is more focused on the advantages, rewards, and satisfaction that a potential client will automatically profit from after responding to a certain CTA.

 All in all, a combination of value and relevance is the winning formula enabling you to take your CTAs to a whole new level and boost their effectiveness.